openbmc/docs/designs/power-recovery.md

 The phosphor-state-manager chassis software will not log a blackout error if it sees the `PinholeReset` reason (or any other reason that indicates a user initiated a reset of the system).

+### Blackout

+A new systemd target, "obmc-chassis-blackout@i.target" should be added to maintain the "blackedout" state of the system.
+This new target will be called when the BMC detects a blackout.
+The service will allow for the chassis_state_manager to respond properly when a blackout occurs.
+Blackouts errors are currently represented through the D-bus interface "Shutdown.Power.Error" hosted by phosphor-state-manager.

+If the system has a restore-policy other than the default of "None" then phosphor-state-manager will have to handle this scenraio properly when restarting system services.

+After approval this service will be added so that the BMC can communicate to the chassis in order to send the corresponding target changes to systemd.
+This allows the system to know that although certain groups may still be powered on, specifically the LEDS groups, and they must be powered off accordingly.

 ### Brownout
 The existing `xyz.openbmc_project.State.Chassis` interface will be enhanced to